 Beyond values-based recognition, employers should make communication a two-way street and ensure that employees’ voices are heard.
 According to motivation statistics, organizations that tend to incorporate a broader range of perspectives into the decision-making process outperform the competition.

 Employees won’t feel respected if the organization doesn’t show empathy.
-Statistics show that 92% of CEOs think their organization is empathetic, yet only 50% of employees agree.
+82% of employees claim their managers are empathetic, while 69% claim the same about their CEOs.
 Businesses shouldn’t neglect the importance of empathy, as it can pay off in better business results.

 16. 68% of HR professionals believe that employee recognition positively impacts employee retention.